Oksana Mas: Work philosophy

-social and geo-political change that is experienced by every generation, irrespective of the era or geographical placement.
+social and geo-political change that are irrespective of the era or geographical placement.

-Oksana’s academic knowledge in such fields as science, the philosophy of digital technologies, the history of religions and art history and her multiculturalism have created the foundation of her artistic identity and enabled her to create timeless and versatile artworks with the aim of searching for this generation's new cultural code and facilitating a creative dialogue between different religions and social groups.
+Oksana cites that her academic studies in such fields as science, the philosophy of digital technologies, the history of religions and art history along with her own multiculturalism have created the foundation of her artistic identity and enabled her to create versatile artworks, immune to trends.
+Her work is a visual exploration of the search for this generation's cultural code with the intention to facilitate a creative dialogue between different religions and social groups.

-The artist manages to combine a vivid figurativeness of visually and formally unique works with perviousness of interpretations, based on eternal values.
-The symbolic images in her paintings are always both focused and ambiguous.
-Multi-layered meanings intertwined in every artwork immerse the audience in an everlasting process of discovering new ideas and images found in both European and Eastern cultures.
+The artist manages to combine vivid non-literal figurativeness based on eternal values in visually and formally distinct works lending themselves to a perviousness of interpretations, The symbolic images in her paintings are consistently ambiguous.
+Multi-layered meanings intertwined in every artwork attempt to immerse the audience in a discovery process exploring ideas and images found in both European and Eastern cultures.